ClusterHQ/flocker/docs/installation/install-node.rst

 If you set up nodes with either AWS or Rackspace, you'll need to come back to the installation steps below to install the ``flocker-node`` packages specific to your operating system.

+.. end-body-installing-node-guides

 .. _centos-7-install:

+.. begin-body-installing-node-centos

 Installing on CentOS 7
 ======================

-.. note:: You should ensure your nodes are Flocker-ready, either by checking the :ref:`prerequisites<installing-flocker-node-prereq>` above, or by following our guides on using :ref:`AWS<aws-install>` or :ref:`Rackspace<rackspace-install>`.
+.. note:: You should ensure your nodes are Flocker-ready, either by checking the prerequisites above, or by following our guides on using Amazon Web Services or Rackspace.

 #. **Log into the first node as root:**